markolbert/J4JMapControl/J4JMapLibrary/docs/factory.md

 [return to usage table of contents](usage.md#overview)

-## Ensuring Custom Projections Can Be Found
+## Ensuring Custom Projections and Credentials Can Be Found

 If you create a custom projection class you must deocrate it with a `ProjectionAttribute` in order for the factory to find it when it scans the assembly where it's defined.
 Here's an example of how the built-in `BingMapsProjection` class is named: